dbpedia/databus/API.md

 Use any API key in the `X-Api-Token` header of your API calls to authenticate yourself.

 The following examples of the API usage use a non-existing example databus at `https://databus.example.org`.
 The user performing the requests will be John who is using the namespace `john`.
 John has already created an API token on his account page with a value of `27b29848-69c6-4eaf`.

+### Data Validation Workflow

+Most API calls can be used to create, change or delete data on the Databus.
+This includes groups, artifacts and versions but also account information and Databus Collections.

+Before saving your inputs to the database, they will be validated in 3 steps:

+1) **Construct Query:** A construct query is executed on your RDF input to only select the needed triples.
+This prevents users from inserting unneeded information.
+2) **SHACL Validation** The result of the construct is validated with SHACL constraints.
+This makes sure that the information in your input is complete
+3) **URI Validation** As a last step, the URIs in your input are validated.
+The rules are described in the following chapter.

+### URI Rules

+The URIs in your input have to follow a specific pattern in order to be accepted by the API.
+Make sure that your URIs reflect the hierarchical structure of the Databus.

+The following rules apply to the identifiers of the following Databus concepts:

+#### General Rules

+* The URI has to start with the base URI of the Databus instance (example case: `https://databus.example.org`)
+* The first path segment of the URI has to match the namespace of the publishing user (example case: `john`)

+Applies to
+* Accounts *(foaf:account)*
+* Groups *(dataid:group / dataid:Group)*
+* Artifacts *(dataid:artifact / dataid:Artifact)*
+* Versions *(dataid:version / dataid:Version)*
+* Datasets *(dataid:Dataset)*
+* Distributions *(dcat:distrubution)*
+* Files *(dataid:file)*

+#### Account URI Rules

+* An account URI has exactly one path segment

+#### Group URI Rules

+* A group URI has exactly two path segments

+#### Artifact URI Rules

+* An artifact URI has exactly three path segments.
+* An artifact URI contains the URI of its associated group

+#### Version URI Rules

+* A version URI has exactly four path segments
+* A version URI contains the URI of its associated artifact

+#### Dataset URI Rules

+* A dataset URI has exactly four path segments
+* A dataset URI contains the URI of its associated version
+* The hash of a dataset URI is the string `Dataset`

+#### Distribution URI Rules

+* A distribution URI has exactly four path segments
+* A distribution URI contains the URI of its associated version
+* The hash of a dataset URI is NOT the string `Dataset`

+#### File URI Rules

+* A file URI has exactly five path segments
+* A file URI contains the URI of its associated version

 ## Accounts